robertbauernfeind/OpenSourceSimWheelESP32/src/QualityControl/UnitTests/HID/README.md

    (make sure both geolocation and Bluetooth radio are enabled).
 3. Reset the device.
 4. Discover the device and connect (but do not pair).
-   *Exception*:
-   the implementation based on *h2zero/NimBLE-Arduino* requires pairing.
 5. Expand the *Battery Service* and the *Battery Level Status* characteristic.
    Subscribe to that characteristic.
 6. For each command (described above) cycle through all possible values.